 Behind every great Italian chef is a wise, recipe-toting Nonna.
 Meet four of Australia’s top Italian chefs and their Nonnas – women who have proven to be irreplaceable mentors.

 Massimo Mele was born in Australia but spent his first 8 years in Naples, playing in a crowded kitchen while his Nonna and aunts cooked up a storm.
 Mele is a self confessed mummy’s boy, and understands the great importance of Nonna’s influence in producing the finest Italian street food.
-Mele and his mother Maria at Festival of Nonna, lead a workshop, where they showed how to whip up veal meatballs, ferretti pasta with prawns and torta caprese.
+Mele and his mother Maria will present two of our Festival of Nonna Melbourne events.

 Were you lucky enough to visit Sandhurst’s Festival of Nonna?March 1, 2017